 Robert Holstein Memorial Scholarship

 The Leo T. McCarthy Center seeks applicants with financial need who are deeply committed to scholarship, public service, and public policy-making programs for the common good.
-Up to three scholarships in the amount of $5,000 are available for the 2018-2019 academic year.
+Up to three scholarships in the amount of up to $5,000 are available for the academic year.